atrosekta/rust-electrical-wiki/content/fullbook.md

 Pattern Medium Fuse | 5 | 7 | 3 | 10 | 35
 Pattern Long Fuse | 5 | 10 | 3 | 10 | 35

-Start Time refers to the time between the fuse starting to sparkle and the time the firework starts to produce color or launches a projectile.
+`Start Time` refers to the time between the fuse starting to sparkle and the time the firework starts to produce color or launches a projectile.

-Launch Time refers to the amount of time it takes a firework to reach its maximum height.
+`Launch Time` refers to the amount of time it takes a firework to reach its maximum height.

-Number Of Shots refers to the number of times a firework will launch a projectile.
+`Number Of Shots` refers to the number of times a firework will launch a projectile.

-Time Between Shots refers to the amount of time between each projectile.
+`Time Between Shots` refers to the amount of time between each projectile.

-Active Time refers to the total amount of time from a firework activating to the time it produces its last color or boom.
-This is written as Start Time + the time it takes from the first projectile to launch and the last projectile to reach its maximum height.
-Ex 5+35 seconds = 5 seconds to start then 35 more seconds before the firework finishes.
+`Active Time` refers to the total amount of time from a firework activating to the time it produces its last color or boom.
+This is also called `Duration` in the items description and is written as Start Time + the time it takes from the first projectile to launch and the last projectile to reach its maximum height.
+>Example: 5+35 seconds = 5 seconds to start then 35 more seconds before the firework finishes.

 ---